-Premier, Treasurer and Minister for Con- servation- THE HON, H. E. BOLTE.
-Minister of Education- THE HON.
-J. S. BLCOMF Chief Secretary and Attorney-General- THE HON.
+Premier, Treasurer and Minister for Conservation-

+THE HON.
+H. E. BOLTE.

+Chief Secretary and Attorney-General- THE HON.
 A. G. RYLAH.
-Minister of Housing and Min gration- The Hon, H. R. Petty.

 Minister of Transport and a Vice-President of the Board of Land and Works- THE HON.
 SIR ARTHUR WARNER, M.L.C.

-Commissioner of Crown Lan Minister of Soldier Settle sident of the Board of Lan Minister of Agriculture and a Vice-President of the Board of Land and Works- THE HON.
-G. L. CHANDLER, M.L.C.
-THE HON.
-K. H. TURNE Minister of Labour and Indust.
-Commissioner of Public Works and a Vice- President of the Board of Land and Works- of Electrical Undertakings- The Hon.
-G. O. Reid.
-THE HON.
+Minister of Agriculture and a Vice-President of the Board of Land and Works- THE HON.
+G. L. CHANDLER, C.M.G., M.L.C.

+Commissioner of Public Works and a Vice-President of the Board of Land and Works- THE HON.
 SIR THOMAS MALTBY.

-Minister of Forests and Mi Minister of Health The Hon.
-E. P. CAMERON, M.L.C.
-Development and Decentral THE HON.
-G. S. MCAR Minister of Water Supply and Minister of Ministers without Portfolionister of Immids and Survey, ment and Pred and Works-BULL.
+Minister of Health- The Hon, E. P. Cameron, M.L.C.

+Minister of Water Supply and Minister of Mines.-